LucHermitte/lh-tags/README.md

    project are opened).

    Note: At this time, we cannot say _"never ask for this directory"_ as it's possible with lh-vim-lib _Project feature_.
+I'm likelly to change the current behaviour to the one used in lh-vim-lib.

 #### Name of the tag database: `(pbg):tags_filename`
-The name defaults to `'tags'` with ctags indexers.
+The name defaults to `"tags"` with ctags indexers.

 This option permits to have another name -- this can be useful when all tag databases are stored with a policy such as `projects/.tags/{projectname}.ctags`.